ddr533/ddr533/README.md

 ### Hi there 👋, my name is Andrey
 - Python developer
-- Interested in Django, Sklearn, Aiogram, Selenium
+- Interested in Django, REST

 ##